CameronAF/Python/README.txt

      - Calculates the accuracy of clustering given clusters and samples
  5. MLP
      - Multi-Layer Perceptron Neural Network from Keras using Tensorflow
+ 5. Python101
+     - Multiple project that shows the basics of Python syntax.